Is Your Period Giving You Anxiety?

 There have been several studies, which have linked cardio workouts with getting a handle on anxiety symptoms.
 Even if you don’t feel like a 10-mile jog, going for a walk or dancing around your living room can take the edge of any anxious thoughts.

 It’s true that a problem shared is a problem halved.
-Whether it’s a friend or a professional therapist, talking to someone about your anxious feelings can make them feel less overwhelming.
+Whether it’s a friend or a professional therapist, talking to someone about your anxiety can make it feel less overwhelming.